kniec/aws-neuropointillist-workshop/content/03-npintro/02-runningslurm.md

 The files that are used to actually run the model begin with “runme”.
 There is  a file called `runme.slurm`, which will submit the job to the queuing system to execute.
-This script uses the job submission script suggestively named `slurmjob.batch`.
+This script uses the job submission script suggestively named `slurmjob.bash`.

-Open `slurmjob.batch` with an editor.
+Open `slurmjob.bash` with an editor.

 If you are running on your local cluster, there are a variety of options that you might need to configure here, such as your partition,